Registers of Scotland: History of public records and registration

 The Keeper of the Registers of Scotland was given the duties to maintain and preserve the General Register of Sasines, the Register of Hornings, the Register of Inhibitions and Adjudications, the Register of Deeds and other chancery and judicial registers.
-The Keeper of the Records of Scotland, was given the duties to preserve the public registers, records and rolls of Scotland.
+The Keeper of the Records of Scotland, was given the duties by the Public Registers and Records (Scotland) Act 1948 to preserve the public registers, records and rolls of Scotland.

 From 1949, the Keeper of the Registers headed the Department of the Registers of Scotland.
 The Keeper of the Records of Scotland headed the Records Office, later called the National Archives of Scotland.
 This left three departments and their respective officials managed the following: